lukesampson/concfg/README.md

 ## concfg

 `concfg` is a utility to import and export Windows console settings like fonts and colors.
-It includes presets for Ethan Schoonover's excellent [Solarized](http://ethanschoonover.com/solarized) color theme.

 If you have [Scoop](http://scoop.sh), you can install concfg with `scoop install concfg`.

 ### Important Caveats
-* Console will need to be restarted after an import before you see the changes.

 * Console settings can be overridden by program- or shortcut-specific settings stored in the registry or in the .lnk file itself.
-If you're importing settings, you can run `concfg clean` to remove registry settings that might conflict.
-If you're still not seeing changes (likely if you're using a PowerShell shortcut to launch the console), then you might want to use Windows-key, 'powershell.exe' to launch it directly, or create your own fresh shortcut (don't copy an existing PowerShell one!).
+Concfg can attempt to clean these up for you by removing registry settings that might conflict and removing console properties from .lnk files in known directories. `concfg import` will prompt you to clean these up after an import, or you can run `concfg clean` at any time.

 ### Examples